Sraleik/sorci/README.md

   <br/>
 </div>

-This is an implementation attempt to Dynamic Consistency Boundary (DBC) with typescript & postgres.
+This is an implementation attempt to Dynamic Consistency Boundary (DCB) with typescript & postgres.
 Described by Sara Pellegrini & Milan Savic : https://www.youtube.com/watch?v=0iP65Durhbs

 ## Table of Contents